MobilityData/awesome-transit/README.md

 #### Government reports
 - [APTA Policy Development and Research - Public Transportation Embracing Open Data](http://www.apta.com/resources/reportsandpublications/Documents/APTA-Embracing-Open-Data.pdf) - APTA's discussion of the benefits and challenges of open transit data (a short summary of the below TCRP report).
-- [TCRP Synthesis 115 - Open Data: Challenges and Opportunities for Transit Agencies](http://onlinepubs.trb.org/Onlinepubs/tcrp/tcrp_syn_115.pdf) - A comprehensive report looking at the benefits and challenges of open transit data.
+- [TCRP Synthesis 115 - Open Data: Challenges and Opportunities for Transit Agencies](http://onlinepubs.trb.org/Onlinepubs/tcrp/tcrp_syn_115.pdf) (2015) - A comprehensive report looking at the benefits and challenges of open transit data.
+- [TCRP Research Report 213: Data Sharing Guidance for Public Transit Agencies – Now and in the Future](http://www.trb.org/Main/Blurbs/180188.aspx) (2020) - A report designed to help agencies make decisions about sharing their data, including how to evaluate benefits, costs, and risks.
 - [TCRP G-16 Development of Transactional Data Specifications for Demand-Responsive Transportation (In progress)](http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4120) - The objective of this research is to develop technical specifications for transactional data for entities involved in the provision of demand-responsive transportation.
 Expected completion date is late 2018.

 #### Community-maintained lists